-In the German case, we know that the share of infections carrying the mutant B.1.1.7, determined by genetic sequencing, rose approximately in a linear progression from roughly 6% in calendar week (CW) 4, the last week of January 2021, to approximately 70% in CW 10 [10].
+In the German case, we know that the share of infections carrying the mutant B.1.1.7, determined by genetic sequencing, rose approximately in a linear progression from roughly 6% in calendar week (CW) 4, the last week of January 2021, to approximately 70% in CW 10 and 88% in CW 12 [13].
 As we understand, the sequencing data evaluate the probes of infections which occurred about a week earlier; we therefore time translate the sequencing data 7 days backward (fig 6, blue dots).
-We may safely assume that about 3 or 4 weeks after CW 10, i.e. in early or mid April, B.1.1.7 will be dominating nearly all infections observed in Germany.
+We may safely assume that about 2 or 3 weeks after CW 10, i.e. in early April, B.1.1.7 will be dominating the infections observed in Germany.

 FIGURE 6.
-Left: Scaling function $\zeta(k)$ (blue line) with c = 1.3 (left), c = 1.5 (middle) and c = 1.7 (right)) for the infectivity of the mixture of "old" virus and new mutants, mainly B.1.1.7 in Germany.
-The ratio of B.1.1.7 as given in [10], backward time translated by 7 days and weighted by c, is shown by series of blue dots.
+Left: Scaling function $\zeta(k)$ (blue line) with c=1.3 (left), c=1.5 (middle) and c=1.7 (right)) for the infectivity of the mixture of "old" virus and new mutants, mainly B.1.1.7 in Germany.
+The ratio of B.1.1.7 as given in [13], backward time translated by 7 days and weighted by c, is shown by series of blue dots.

-We look for a datum where the transition begins, a duration of the transition and an upscaling factor c which describes the new value of γ after the transition and a "natural" function which describes the transition in such a way that, after a time where it is nearly constant and equal to 1, it changes quickly into a nearly linear function and then becomes nearly constant equal to c.
-There is a well known C^{∞} function, the so called transition function, where
+We look for a datum where the transition begins, a duration of the transition and an upscaling factor c which describes the new value of $\gamma$ after the transition and a "natural" function which describes the transition in such a way that, after a time where it is nearly constant and equal to 1, it changes quickly into a nearly linear function and then becomes nearly constant equal to c.
+There is a well known $c^{\infty}$ function, the so called transition function, where